NJUST-KMG/Paper-list/README.md

 9) 9.6 Mitigating Performance Saturation in Neural Marked Point Processes: Architectures and Loss Functions
 10) 9.9 Learning Reliable User Representations from Volatile and Sparse Data to Accurately Predict Customer Lifetime Value
-11) 9.10 Heterogeneous Temporal Graph Transformer:An Intelligent System for Evolving Android Malware Detection 张宇萱：
+11) 9.10 Heterogeneous Temporal Graph Transformer:An Intelligent System for Evolving Android Malware Detection
+12) 9.26 RCA: A Deep Collaborative Autoencoder Approach for Anomaly Detection
+13) 9.27 Masked Contrastive Learning for Anomaly Detection
+14) 9.27 Understanding the Effect of Bias in Deep Anomaly Detection
+15) 10.11 Your “Flamingo” is My “Bird”: Fine-Grained, or Not 张宇萱：
 2021：
 1) 5.8 Online Disease Diagnosis with Inductive Heterogeneous Graph Convolutional Networks